willhathaway/cscie-12-final/README.md

 **CSS**

-* I did my best to use universal styles where possible.
+* I did my best to use reusable universal styles where possible.
-* I divided my CSS into three separate files, with individual files for the Lightroom and Color Wheel-specific components, in order to avoid cluttering my main stylesheet and establishing some separation of concerns.
+* I used comments to organize my CSS into sections, starting with more universal styles with more specific styles towards the bottom of the stylesheet.
 * CSS animations were used for interactive elements like the "light button" and the dropdown menu.

 **JavaScript**